neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Questions and Next Steps.md

 The free trial we're using has very limited quotas.
 That forced us to throttle.
 The result is that one cell takes 10-15 minutes to run.
 We need to cut the data set down to work around that.
 Ultimately the quotas will probably go up.

 ## Next Steps
 We hope you enjoyed these labs.
 If you have any questions, feel free to reach out directly to any of us.
-We'd love the opportunity to explore and support your use cases.
+We'd love the opportunity to explore and support your use cases with your data.